-In addition the AA of the Draft Plan was prepared to give information on and assess the potential of the Plan to impact on sites of European scale ecological importance.
-The AA has concluded that assuming the successful implementation of the objectives of the Draft Plan in its current state, there will be no likely significant effects on the Natura 2000 network in South Dublin and its environs, either by the Plan in isolation or in-combination with other Plans and Projects pertaining to the area.
+In addition the AA of the Draft Plan and proposed amendments was prepared to give information on and assess the potential of the Plan to impact on sites of European scale ecological importance.
+The AA has concluded that assuming the successful implementation of the objectives of the Draft Plan with the proposed amendments, there will be no likely significant effects on the Natura 2000 network in South Dublin and its environs, either by the Plan in isolation or in-combination with other Plans and Projects pertaining to the area.
+Various objectives have been integrated into the Plan through the SEA, SFRA and AA processes.
+The preparation of the Draft Plan and proposed amendments, SEA, AA and SFRA has taken place concurrently and the findings of the AA and SFRA have informed both the Plan and the SEA.